tensorpack/tensorpack/docs/tutorial/input-source.md

 ## Python Reader or TF Reader ?

-The above discussion is valid regardless of what you use to load/preprocess data, either Python code or TensorFlow operators.
+The above discussion is valid regardless of what you use to load/preprocess data, either Python code or TensorFlow operators, or a mix of two.
 Both are supported in tensorpack, while we recommend using Python.

 ### TensorFlow Reader: Pros
 * Faster read/preprocessing.